aboutcircles/circles-docs/docs/developer-docs/circles-avatars/group-avatars/create-base-groups-for-your-community./README.md

-# Create Base Groups for your community.
+# Create Base Groups for your community

 #### Base Groups are capable of following: